krammohan/passion-project/README.md

 # Recommend A Friend
 An application that allows users to recommend friends to one another based on location.

+If you or a friend have moved somewhere new and are in need of contacts, Recommend A Friend is the social networking site for you.
+Simply log on, browse contacts to add and recommend friends to them in their same location by just a click of a button.
+To reach out to a contact you have been recommended, you can either email them or send them a text message directly through the site!

 - Uses Ruby (Sinatra web app library) and RESTful API, deployed on Heroku
+- Allows users to send personalized text message using Twilio API
 - To run, go to https://recommend-a-friend.herokuapp.com/ and sign up!